 Senior Director, Performance & Data Strategy

-I am here because I love change and the DSRIP Program is changing health care in unprecedented ways.
-In my role, I drive performance improvement leveraging the clinical expertise of our partner network and robust data analytics platform.
-I lead a team of Account Managers that deploy to Alliance partners equipped with tools and expertise to guide through this changing climate.
-The lynchpin to our success is developing relationships with our network of providers, our goal is to remove complexities, understand barriers and seek opportunities.
-Our providers are at the front lines of the change and their satisfaction is critical to the quality of care that is being delivered.
-Prior to joining Alliance, I was a DSRIP Program Manager for Public Consulting Group providing administrative oversight of the Program for New York State.
-I have experience consulting with large Health Systems and Community Based Organizations and in 2016, I was granted a Federal Utility Patent for a data capture technology.
-I am a volunteer for Brandon’s House, an international prisoner rights foundation.
-My favorite activity is hanging out by the campfire on Friday nights with my family.
+Brianna joined Alliance because she loves change and the DSRIP Program is changing health care in unprecedented ways.
+In her role, Brianna drives performance improvement, leveraging the clinical expertise of Alliance’s partner network and robust data analytics platform.
+Brianna leads a team of Account Managers that deploy to Alliance partners, equipped with tools and expertise to guide through this changing climate.
+The lynchpin to Alliance’s success is developing relationships with the network of providers; Alliance’s goal is to remove complexities, understand barriers, and seek opportunities.
+Alliance’s providers are at the front lines of the change and their satisfaction is critical to the quality of care that is being delivered.
+Prior to joining Alliance, Brianna was a DSRIP Program Manager for Public Consulting Group providing administrative oversight of the Program for New York State.
+She has experience consulting with large Health Systems and Community Based Organizations and in 2016, was granted a Federal Utility Patent for a data capture technology.
+She is a volunteer for Brandon’s House, an international prisoner rights foundation.
+Her favorite activity is hanging out by the campfire on Friday nights with her family.

 Vice President, Strategic Partnerships

-I am here because I see DSRIP as a great, possibly once in a lifetime, opportunity to make a difference for the Medicaid population by removing barriers to health equity using federal and state funds.
-In my role, success means facilitating the provision of technology solutions, funding or guidance to Alliance partners to assist with collaboration and innovation.
+Kristen joined Alliance because she sees DSRIP as a great, possibly once in a lifetime opportunity to make a difference for the Medicaid population by removing barriers to health equity using federal and state funds.
+In her role, success means facilitating the provision of technology solutions, funding or guidance to Alliance partners to assist with collaboration and innovation.
 Sometimes, just bringing the right people together in a room (often traditional healthcare providers and community based organizations) can result in discussion and workflow redesign that fosters meaningful change in the community.
-Prior to joining Alliance in January 2016, I was introduced to Medicaid Redesign and DSRIP from the perspective of a Medicaid Managed Care Organization (MCO).
-Most recently, I was the Medicaid Operations Director at MVP Health Care.
-I have more than 25 years of experience in various roles with MCOs which has provided me with the expertise to contribute to the Alliance goal of preparing for success in a value based payment environment.
-I enjoy spending time with my family including my husband and adult children who both live in New England (but are still Yankee fans!) and outdoor activities including running, kayaking, hiking and walking the dog!
+Prior to joining Alliance in January 2016, Kristen was introduced to Medicaid Redesign and DSRIP from the perspective of a Medicaid Managed Care Organization (MCO).
+Most recently, she was the Medicaid Operations Director at MVP Health Care.
+She has more than 25 years of experience in various roles with MCOs which has provided her with the expertise to contribute to the Alliance goal of preparing for success in a value based payment environment.
+Kristen enjoys spending time with her family including her husband and adult children who both live in New England (but are still Yankee fans!) and outdoor activities including running, kayaking, hiking and walking the dog!

 Vice President, Compliance

-I am here because I knew, from the first minute I heard about NYS’ Medicaid Redesign, and DSRIP in particular, that it was a real opportunity to make things better for people, to enable people to realize a new level of health and wellness if we did it right.
-I’ve been with Alliance since inception, having worked on the initial application to form a PPS and participate in DSRIP.
-Prior to Alliance, I worked for St. Peter’s Hospital Foundation, and for St. Peter’s Health Partners in Business Development.
-I also enjoyed many years working at Verizon, where I retired as Verizon’s Vice President for Regulatory and Government Affairs for New York and Connecticut.
-My work at Alliance, be it in helping to build the governance and business infrastructure, developing methodologies for the optimum distribution of funding, or ensuring that Alliance operates in the most ethical manner possible, all builds upon my previous experiences in ways that I find deeply satisfying.
-I am a big believer in innovative and constructive problem-solving and have volunteered for many years as a community mediator, certified by the Unified Court System of New York.
-Although I’ve lived in a number of different places, I’m very happy to be back in my hometown, close to a large extended family and life-long friends.
-I love to coach youth basketball for my 14 year-old son, as well as get together with my grown twins and grandson at every opportunity.
+Tom joined Alliance because he knew, from the first minute he heard about NYS’ Medicaid Redesign and DSRIP in particular, that it was a real opportunity to make things better for people, and to enable people to realize a new level of health and wellness if it was done right.
+Tom has been with Alliance since inception, having worked on the initial application to form a PPS and participate in DSRIP.
+Prior to Alliance, Tom worked for St. Peter’s Hospital Foundation and for St. Peter’s Health Partners in Business Development.
+He also enjoyed many years working at Verizon, where he retired as Verizon’s Vice President for Regulatory and Government Affairs for New York and Connecticut.
+Tom’s work at Alliance, be it in helping to build the governance and business infrastructure, developing methodologies for the optimum distribution of funding, or ensuring that Alliance operates in the most ethical manner possible, all builds upon his previous experiences in ways that he finds deeply satisfying.
+Tom is a big believer in innovative and constructive problem-solving and has volunteered for many years as a community mediator, certified by the Unified Court System of New York.
+Although he has lived in a number of different places, he is very happy to be back in his hometown, close to a large extended family and life-long friends.
+Tom loves to coach youth basketball for his 14 year-old son, as well as get together with his grown twins and grandson at every opportunity.

 Senior Director, Partner Success

-I am here because I believe that it is important to serve those in need.
-Community Based Organizations are the front-line to serving the impoverished, those with basic need emergencies.
-Every role that I have held in my career has been through a Community Based Organization, and now I am able to provide them with support to continue to break silos, demonstrate value, and align their services with the medical community.
-As a former Community Health Worker, and Transition Coordinator, I saw firsthand the needs not only of the community, but also the needs of the workforce.
-The importance of knowing the population served, the resources available in the community, and the ability to engage community members are critical skills needed to truly serve your community.
-I have held various workforce development positions for the community health workforce, and currently teach at both Hudson Valley and Schenectady County Community College.
-I hold a Bachelor’s in Criminal Justice and pursing a Master’s in Human Resource Management at the University of Connecticut.
-My interest in social determinants of health elevated when I became a mother.
-I was fortunate enough to know how to navigate resources available to our family but seeing other families struggle hurt.
-I have led family skill building groups and facilitated a women’s bible study called Propel Women.
-My husband and I have four beautiful children and we ensure that they understand the importance of giving back by volunteering at the South End Children’s Café in Albany, NY.
+Keshana joined Alliance because she believes that it is important to serve those in need.
+Community Based Organizations are the front-line to serving the impoverished and those with basic need emergencies.
+Every role that she has held in her career has been through a Community Based Organization, and now she is able to provide them with support to continue to break silos, demonstrate value, and align their services with the medical community.
+As a former Community Health Worker and Transition Coordinator, Keshana saw firsthand the needs of not only of the community, but also the needs of the workforce.
+The importance of knowing the population served, the resources available in the community, and the ability to engage community members are critical skills needed to truly serve the community.
+Keshana has held various workforce development positions for the community health workforce, and currently teaches at both Hudson Valley and Schenectady County Community College.
+She holds a Bachelor’s in Criminal Justice and is pursing a Master’s in Human Resource Management at the University of Connecticut.
+Her interest in social determinants of health elevated when she became a mother.
+Keshana was fortunate enough to know how to navigate resources available to her family but seeing other families struggle hurt.
+She has led family skill building groups and facilitated a women’s bible study, called Propel Women.
+Her husband and she have four beautiful children and they ensure that they understand the importance of giving back by volunteering at the South End Children’s Café in Albany, NY.

 Manager, Data Analytics

-I joined Alliance for Better Health because I know social and economic opportunity are the cornerstones to good health.
-My position as a Data Analyst here at Alliance allows me to pursue my passion of empowering communities to leverage data to improve health outcomes.
-I hold a Master of Public Health with a concentration in epidemiology.
-My vast experiences in direct service work led me down the path to becoming a healthcare analyst.
-Whether I was serving as an emergency medical technician in my home town, conducting development work in a youth home in Montana, or facilitating migrant farm worker outreach in the Hudson Valley, the populations I was living and working among had one common denominator: lack of access to basic social resources.
-I find fulfillment in taking every opportunity possible to learn the unique needs of specific populations.
-In my spare time, I enjoy outdoor activities such as hiking and running, and, of course, my four-legged friends.
+Amelia joined Alliance because she knows social and economic opportunity are the cornerstones to good health.
+Her position as a Data Analyst here at Alliance allows her to pursue her passion of empowering communities to leverage data to improve health outcomes.
+Amelia holds a Master of Public Health with a concentration in epidemiology.
+Her vast experiences in direct service work led her down the path to becoming a healthcare analyst.
+Whether she was serving as an emergency medical technician in her home town, conducting development work in a youth home in Montana, or facilitating migrant farm worker outreach in the Hudson Valley, the populations she was living and working among had one common denominator: lack of access to basic social resources.
+Amelia finds fulfillment in taking every opportunity possible to learn the unique needs of specific populations.
+In her spare time, Amelia enjoys outdoor activities such as hiking and running, and, of course, her four-legged friends.

-I am here because I believe that our community is full of innovated ideas and Alliance is the catalyst to make things happen.
-In my role as a Product Manager, I scope out, plan and implement innovative ideas.
-I have had the pleasure of guiding our partners in meeting our 2017 DSRIP deliverable and launching new products such as AristaMD and Circulation.
-I love applying my strategic, execution, and relationship building skills on every project that I work on.
-Prior to joining Alliance, I worked for over 10 years in a Medicaid and Medicare managed care setting as an executive and as a consultant.
-My primary focus was enhancing patient center care models that allow individuals to remain safe and healthy in the place they call home.
-I grew up in the Western NY snow belt region, but my husband and I have called Albany our “hometown” for the past 25 years.
+Linda joined Alliance because she believes that the community is full of innovated ideas and Alliance is the catalyst to make things happen.
+In her role as a Product Manager, she scopes out, plans and implements innovative ideas.
+She has had the pleasure of guiding Alliance’s partners in meeting the 2017 DSRIP deliverable and launching new products such as AristaMD and Circulation.
+Linda loves applying her strategic, execution, and relationship building skills on every project that she works on.
+Prior to joining Alliance, Linda worked for over 10 years in a Medicaid and Medicare managed care setting as an executive and as a consultant.
+Her primary focus was enhancing patient center care models that allow individuals to remain safe and healthy in the place they call home.
+Linda grew up in the Western NY snow belt region, but her husband and she have called Albany their “hometown” for the past 25 years.

-Amber is here because she enjoys being a progressive part of the changing health care continuum.
+Amber joined Alliance because she enjoys being a progressive part of the changing health care continuum.
 As someone who has both lived in poverty and worked with individuals experiencing several barriers in the community, she recognizes that helping people address social determinants of health can lead to huge changes in health behaviors.
-In her role as Behavioral Health Acount Specialist, she is in charge of advocating for innovative ideas brought up by partners serving the BH/SUD population and any supports they may need as well as relay organizational information in regards to Alliance for Better Health’s ever growing and changing future landscape.
+In her role as Performance Consultant, she is in charge of advocating for innovative ideas brought up by partners serving the BH/SUD population and any supports they may need as well as relay organizational information in regards to Alliance for Better Health’s ever growing and changing future landscape.
 Collaboration is the key to creating holistically healthy communities and she is happy to give everyone a voice at the table.
 Prior to Alliance, Amber worked on DSRIP initiatives at AHI and served as a Psychiatric Vocational Rehabilitation Counselor at Liberty House Foundation.
-In her free time you can find her paddleboarding, hiking through the Adirondacks, or reading.
+In her free time you can find her paddle boarding, hiking through the Adirondacks, or reading.